arboleya/coffee-toaster/README.md

 	release: "release/app.js"
 ````

-So you when you call 'toaster' inside this directory, every file and folder start being watched.
+So when you call 'toaster -w' inside this directory, every file and folder start being watched.

+Or with debug enabled 'toaster -wd', so files are also compiled individually for a sane debugging routine.

 Every time something changes, CoffeeToaster re-compiles all your application by doing: